Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: Appendix

-We demonstrate in two studies that the appropriate analysis based on the full trial-by-trial data is well approximated by our reanalysis based only on the typically reported statistics (e.g., a $t$ value for the congruency effect in the indirect task).
-We applied the appropriate analyses using the full, trial-by-trial data and our reanalysis using only the reported summary statistics to the original data from \citeA[see Figure~\ref{fig:validationTenBrinke}]{tenBrinke_14} and to our replication based on the study of \citeA[see Figure~\ref{fig:validationDehaene}]{Dehaene_etal_98}.
-Results from the two analyses are very comparable indicating that our reanalysis closely matched the appropriate analysis.
-In the rest of this section, we present additional evidence for the validity of our reanalysis by using simulated data.
+{A\arabic{figure}} We demonstrate in two studies that the appropriate analysis based on the full trial-by-trial data is well approximated by our reanalysis based only on the typically reported statistics (e.g., a $t$ value for the congruency effect in the indirect task).
+We compare the appropriate analysis using the full, trial-by-trial data on one hand and our reanalysis method based on only the reported summary statistics on the other hand.
+We apply both approaches to the original data from \citeA[see Figure~\ref{fig:validationTenBrinke}]{tenBrinke_14} and to our replication of \citeA[see Figure~\ref{fig:validationDehaene}]{Dehaene_etal_98}.
+Results from the two analyses are very comparable confirming the validity of our reanalysis.